vivaria/edisonrul.ing/docs/source/cards/t/throwstone-unit.md

 ### Card Rulings

-●Use the current ATK and DEF of Throwstone Unit and the targeted monster.
+*   Use the current ATK and DEF of Throwstone Unit and the targeted monster.
-●You can Tribute Throwstone Unit for its own effect.
+*   You can Tribute Throwstone Unit for its own effect.